wp-plugins/swtor-recruitment/readme.txt

 == Changelog ==

+= 1.1.2 =
+* Code improvements for theme compatibility.
+* This is necessary for themes that have margins declared in CSS with the universal selector "* { }".

 = 1.1.1 =
-*A fix for a display issue that was appearing with some themes.
+* A fix for a display issue that was appearing with some themes.

 = 1.1.0 =
 * French and German language options for the widget.